learning-zone/python-basics/README.md

 - Sandboxing.
 PyPy provides the ability to run untrusted code in a fully secure way.
 - Stackless mode.
 PyPy comes by default with support for stackless mode, providing micro-threads for massive concurrency.

-#### What is unittest in Python?
+#### Q. What is unittest in Python?
 What’s your approach to unit testing in Python?

 A unit testing framework in Python is known as unittest.
 It supports sharing of setups, automation testing, shutdown code for tests, aggregation of tests into collections etc.